Bans on Nazi symbols: Poland

 In 2009, § 2 to 4 were added to Article 256 of the Polish Penal Code banning the "production, recording, importing, acquiring, storing, possessing, presenting or transporting" for the purpose of dissemination of "prints, recordings or other objects" that "publicly promote a fascist or other totalitarian system of state", unless done "as part of artistic, educational, collecting or academic activity", and provides for forfeiture regardless of owner upon conviction.

 Romania

-Nazi symbol is illegal in Romania under Emergency Ordinance 31/2002, with up to 5 years imprisonment and the loss of certain rights, but the enforcement is vary.
+The use of Nazi symbols is illegal in Romania under Emergency Ordinance 31/2002, punishable by up to 5 years imprisonment and the loss of certain rights, but enforcement varies.

 Russia

 Russian administrative code prohibits propaganda, production and dissemination of Nazi symbols, lookalikes, and the Rising Sun Flag with fines up to 100,000 rubles.

 Serbia

 In 2009, Serbia passed a law prohibiting "manifestations of Neo-Nazi or Fascist organizations and associations, and use of the Neo-Nazi or Fascist symbols and insignia".